What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 A clean report means our name is unique enough to proceed with.

-If the report shows many similar names, we might have to choose a different name or revise ours to avoid rejection by the government.
+If the report shows many similar names, a different name may need to be chosen or the original revised to avoid rejection by the government.

-We use this report as a key tool to confidently move forward in registering our charity with a unique, protected name.
+The report is used as a key tool to confidently move forward in registering the charity with a unique, protected name.

 When Is a NUANS Report Required in Canada?

-It helps us check if the name we choose is already in use or too similar to another.
-This report is a key step during incorporation or when changing a charity’s name to avoid legal conflicts and delays.
+It helps check if the chosen name is already in use or too similar to another.
+This report is a key step during incorporation or when changing a charity's name to avoid legal conflicts and delays.

 Federal and Provincial Incorporation

-When we incorporate a charity or nonprofit across Canada, a Federal NUANS report is required.
+When incorporating a charity or nonprofit across Canada under the Canada Not-for-profit Corporations Act, a Federal NUANS report is required.

 Changing an Existing Charity Name